aaronbloomfield/ccc/hws/arbitrage/index.md

 - If only the lower three DEXes that are available (d4, d6, and d8), then it will be more profitable to exchange DDC for ETH at the lowest numbered DEX available.
 Exchanging 4 DDC ($40) for 1 ETH ($100) at the d4 DEX will generate a profit of $60 minus fees.
 This is better than exchanging at the d6 DEX (profit of $40 minus fees) and the d8 DEX (profit of $20 minus fees).
 - If only the upper three DEXes available, then the most profitable exchange will be the highest numbered DEX.
 Exchanging 1 ETH ($100) for 20 DDC ($200) will generate a profit of $100 minus fees.
 This is better than exchanging at the d12 DEX (profit of $20 minus fees).
-- The d10 DEX is never profitable.
+- The d10 DEX is never profitable if the price ratio is also 1:10.
 It exchanges at the same rate as the current prices, but once fees (both DEX and gas) are subtracted, money will be lost.

-#### Examples

-To be filled in...
+.

 ### Real-world profit?